karankoder/RequestHub/README.md

 ## Getting Started

-First, run the development server:

-bash
+To run the development server, use any of the following commands based on your package manager:

+# Using npm

+npm install
 npm run dev

-# or
+# Using yarn

+yarn install
 yarn dev

-# or
+# Using pnpm

+pnpm install
 pnpm dev

-# or
+# Using bun

+bun install
 bun dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.